Wildlife of Rwanda: Fauna

 Primates are the dominant species of fauna in the Nyungwe Forest.
-The species reported are Ruwenzori colobus, L’Hoest's monkeys and chimpanzees (largest concentration of 13 species).
-An amphibian species reported is Hyperolius viridiflavus.
+The species reported are Ruwenzori colobus, L'Hoest's monkeys and chimpanzees (largest concentration of 13 species).
+An amphibian species reported is the common reed frog (Hyperolius viridiflavus).

 Birds

 There were 670 bird species in Rwanda, with variation between the east and the west.
-However, as per the Birdlist Organization the number of species as per WICE criteria are reported to be 711.
+However, as per the Birdlist Organization the number of species as per the World Institute for Conservation and Environment criteria are reported to be 711.
 Nyungwe Forest, in the west, has 280 recorded species, of which 26 are endemic to the Albertine Rift; endemic species include the Rwenzori turaco and handsome spurfowl.

 Eastern Rwanda, by contrast, features savanna birds such as the black-headed gonolek and those associated with swamps and lakes, including storks and cranes.
-Further, according to the Avi Base Organization, the globally endangered species are 9 and species introduced are 3 out of a total of 692 species as of 2012.
+Further, according to the Avibase, the globally endangered species are 9 and species introduced are 3 out of a total of 692 species as of 2012.

 Balaeniceps rex (shoebill) and Agapornis fischeri (Fischer's lovebird) are also reported.